entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is -.

 > - The coding of *Meemannia*_like fish is 2.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to -.

 388. Basicranial morphology: (0) platybasic; (1) tropibasic.